mythz/jquip/README.md

    - .a.b.c
    - .a

+For optimal performance in <= IE7 have the first child selector be a tag or an #id which cuts down the amount of DOM traversing needed to be done in JavaScript.

 Events passed to your event handers are the 'real' browser DOM events.
 You can use the jquip.custom $.namedKey() feature for cross-browser key detection.